Med Comms SIG

 Links to relevant documents

-8th EMWA Symposium
+8th EMWA Symposium on Research Integrity

 The 8th EMWA symposium day explored the challenging topic of research integrity.
 Research integrity is at the core of the research endeavour.
 It is the basis for researchers’ trust in each other and in the research record and, equally importantly, society’s trust in research.